Nomura's jellyfish: Life cycle

 The life cycle of Nemopilema nomurai is very similar to that of other rhizostomes.
-Nomura’s jellyfish are normally found in the Yellow Sea and populations are generally maintained there year round.
-During June and July changes in the water salinity lead to the expatriation of larval stage jellyfish via the Tsushima strait.
+Nomura's jellyfish are normally found in the Yellow Sea and populations are generally maintained there year round.
+During June and July, changes in the water salinity lead to the expatriation of larval stage jellyfish via the Tsushima strait.
 In 2005 the largest blooms were in late October.
 It is noted that this species of jellyfish in six months can grow from the size of a grain of rice to greater than 6 ft wide.

 Ecology

+This species of jellyfish feeds mostly on zooplankton in all stages of life, feeding on larger fish as they grow larger.
+Their only predators consist of swordfish, tuna, sunfish, leatherback turtles, and humans.

+Jellyfish Blooms

 While jellyfish blooms have been documented in the Sea of Japan since the writing of their first history book, the blooms of Nemopilema nomurai have been more recent.
 Since the beginning of the 20th century the instances of N. nomurai explosive blooms have been on the increase, a fact not helped by their size — being one of the largest species of jellyfish recorded.
-This species of jellyfish feeds mostly on zooplankton in all stages of life, feeding on larger fish as they grow larger.
-Their only predators consist of swordfish, tuna, sunfish, leatherback turtles and humans.
+The largest N. nomurai blooms have been documented between the years of 2002 - 2003, during the time in which these blooms took place it was observed that the fishing industry was affected negatively.
+The effects of the blooms can be seen in an event that took place in 2009, when a 10 tonne fishing trawler, the Diasan Shinsho-maru, capsized off Chiba on Tokyo Bay as its three-man crew tried to haul in a net containing dozens of Nomura's jellyfish; the three were rescued by another trawler.

 Envenomations

 Severe envenomations are becoming more common than ever.
 Victims of a sting from the N. Nomurai jellyfish may present symptoms of itching, swelling, acute pain, local erythrosis, and inflammation; in severe cases, the envenomations can cause death.
+Recent research has also revealed that the myotoxicity caused by the presence of Nemopilema nomurai nematocyst venom (NnNV) in the body, which leads to Oedematogenic effects on the victims skin as well as resulting in the necrosis of the muscle tissue in some cases can be prohibited by metalloproteinase inhibitors such as batimastat (BMT) and ethylenediaminetetraacetic acid (EDTA).
 The nematocyst venom of the N. nomurai is composed of complex, toxic mixtures of proteins.
 Further research is in progress to determine the key factors within these protein mixtures, which could predict specific symptoms from the venom and aid in treatment.
 Using experimental omics-based approaches, research has revealed different sting related proteins and enzymatic components such as metalloproteinase and phospholipase A2s, as well as differences in hemolytic activity.
 However, research has yet to provide a correlation between these components and symptoms of the envenomation.